Eat & Drink

 Avoca Beach House

 Located just a few steps from Avoca Beach, Avoca Beach House is all about fresh seafood in a relaxed space.
-Breathe in the sea air as you enjoy oysters with a yuzu dressing or Kilpatrick.
-Find them on the restaurant’s seafood platters too.
+Breathe in the sea air as you enjoy natural oysters or Kilpatrick.

 Where: 3/85 Avoca Dr, Avoca Beach